NVIDIA/aistore/docs/cli/object.md

 - `size` - object size
 - `version` - object version (it is empty if versioning is disabled for the bucket)
 - `atime` - object's last access time
-- `copies` - the number of object replicas per target (empty if bucket mirroring is disabled)
+- `copies` - the number of object replicas per target (`1` if bucket mirroring is disabled), and mountpath where object and its mirrors are located
 - `checksum` - object's checksum
+- `node` - on which target the object is located
 - `ec` - object's EC info (empty if EC is disabled for the bucket, if EC is enabled it looks like `DATA:PARITY[MODE]`, where `DATA` - the number of data slices, `PARITY` - the number of parity slices, and `MODE` is protection mode selected for the object: `replicated` - object has `PARITY` replicas on other targets, `encoded`  the object is erasure coded and other targets contains only encoded slices